christinaalfast/CPR-Finder/README.md

 We recommend using a none privileged account during the first scans, to ensure that unprotected files are addressed initially.
 For performance reasons the scan moves on to another file after 50 CPR-Number hits.
 Modulus confirmation stops after one CPR-number verification.
 ## Known "issues"
- When handling compressed archives e.g. .zip, .pst and .ost files, every file with cpr-numbers within the archive is flagged.
+ When handling compressed archives (.zip, .pst and .ost files) every file with cpr-numbers within the archive is flagged.
 This means a .pst file with 100 e-mails containing cpr-numbers will be flagged 100 times.
 This will allow you to locate the excat e-mails getting flagged.
+The output for compressed archives not mentioned above, is stil being improved.

 ## Version & License
 Version 1.42